Weekend in Belfast Guide

-Belfast is quick and easy to get to, it's just over 2 hours on the Enterprise train from Dublin.
+Belfast is quick and easy to get to, it's just 2 hours from Dublin by car, bus or train.
 Or if you're flying from Great Britain, you can travel to Belfast from around 20 different airports, with the London to Belfast flight taking just 1 hour and 20 minutes.

 After settling into your hotel, dive straight into the city's night life with a pint at the Crown Liquor Saloon Bar.
 Dating back to 1826, this glorious Victorian gin palace is a priceless gem with mosaic tiled floors, stained-glass windows and cosy snugs (private seating areas).
 Enjoy an eclectic range of real ales and a generous helping of our famous Belfast hospitality.